Honors Project - Open Access

 This paper examines how the U.S. stock market affects the Chinese stock market, with a focus on Chinese state-owned companies, and compares the impacts on different industries and time periods.
 Results show that the U.S. stock market affects non-state-owned companies and state-owned companies with international business, but not state-owned companies without international business.
 The correlations between two markets are stronger in industries with lower percentages of state-owned companies.
 The impacts the U.S. stock market has on the Chinese stock market are increasing in time and in longer term.

 Huang, Yan, "How does the U.S. stock market affect the stocks of Chinese state-owned companies?"
 (2012).
-Honors Projects.
-Paper 46.
+Economics Honors Projects.
+46.

 © Copyright is owned by author of this document